open-telemetry/opentelemetry-specification/specification/logs/overview.md

 languages have built-in logging capabilities or well-known, widely used logging libraries.

-For metrics and traces OpenTelemetry took the approach of a clean-sheet design, specifies a new API and provides full implementations of this API in multiple languages.
+For metrics and traces OpenTelemetry takes the approach of a clean-sheet design, specifies a new API and provides full implementations of this API in multiple languages.

-Our approach with logs was somewhat different.
-For OpenTelemetry to be successful in logging space we needed to support existing legacy of logs and logging libraries, while offering improvements and better integration with the rest of observability world where possible.
+Our approach with logs is somewhat different.
+For OpenTelemetry to be successful in logging space we need to support existing legacy of logs and logging libraries, while offering improvements and better integration with the rest of observability world where possible.

 This is in essence the philosophy behind OpenTelemetry's logs support.
-We embrace existing logging solutions and make sure entire OpenTelemetry works nicely with existing logging libraries, log collection and processing solutions.
+We embrace existing logging solutions and make sure OpenTelemetry works nicely with existing logging libraries, log collection and processing solutions.

 ## Limitations of non-OpenTelemetry Solutions

-Unfortunately existing logging solutions are currently weakly integrated with the rest of the observability.
+Unfortunately existing logging solutions are currently weakly integrated with the rest of the observability signals.
 Logs typically have limited support in tracing and monitoring tools in the form of links that use available and often incomplete correlation information (such as the time and origin attributes).
 This correlation may be fragile because attributes are often added to logs, traces and metrics via different means (e.g. using different collection agents).